Skip to content

 POST /api/v1/clones/:cloneId/assets/:symbol/latest-data

-The Latest Data endpoint is a read-only review endpoint for the workflow canvas.
+The Latest Data endpoint is a read-only review endpoint for internal stats, debugging, or later data-inspection views.
 It accepts an optional pipeline draft and returns the effective memory reads for one asset using the same context resolver path as trading decisions.
+The current strategy canvas View Data action links out to the original source site instead of opening this raw-memory response.

-For DefiLlama reads, the resolver filters relevant subjects before applying maxPoints: global defi, matching chain rows by metrics.tokenSymbol, and matching stablecoin subjects by symbol.
-This means BTC can show multiple global/Bitcoin rows across the lookback window even though DefiLlama is macro-scoped rather than a direct per-token feed.
+For legacy DefiLlama reads without an explicit scope, the resolver filters relevant subjects before applying maxPoints: global defi, matching chain rows by metrics.tokenSymbol, and matching stablecoin subjects by symbol.
+New DefiLlama blocks can explicitly target one scope: global, chain, protocol, or stablecoin.

 Shape: